The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Case study

-Second, the effect of the proportional and integral gains on the global convergence of the estimator is investigated in the following three cases: Case 1: $\gamma=40$, $\beta=10$, $T=0.3$s; Case 2: $\gamma=100$, $\beta=10$, $T=0.3$s; Case 3: $\gamma=100$, $\beta=200$, $T=0.3$s.
+Second, the effect of the proportional and integral gains on the global convergence of the estimator is investigated in the following three cases: Case~1: $\gamma=40$, $\beta=10$, $T=0.1$s; Case~2: $\gamma=100$, $\beta=10$, $T=0.1$s; Case~3: $\gamma=100$, $\beta=200$, $T=0.1$s.
 The simulation results are depicted in Fig.~\ref{gain_compare}.
 As anticipated, larger gain values speed up the convergence of the estimator, whereas it may induce the instability of the system.
-The wind speed estimator become unstable at the transition of different wind speed steps in Case 3.
+The wind speed estimator shows higher overshoots at the transition of different wind speed steps in Case 3.
 In particular, significant oscillations are observed in Case 3 at the wind speed of 5m/s.
-It is clear from Fig.~\ref{gain_nyquist} that the Nyquist curve of $G(s)$ in Case 1 does not enter the circle, which indicates its global convergence ability.
-However, for other two cases the stability is not guaranteed as indicated by the circle criterion.
+It is clear from Fig.~\ref{gain_nyquist} that the Nyquist curve of $G(s)$ in Cases 1-2 does not enter the circle, which indicates its global convergence ability.
+However, for the third case the stability is not guaranteed as indicated by the circle criterion.
 The sufficient stability conditions can be derived according to the proposed distance criterion in~\eqref{eq:distance criterion}.
-In the case where $\gamma=40$ and $T=0.3$s, $\beta<14$ can be selected to satisfy the distance criterion, and thus achieve the globally convergent wind speed estimation.
+In the case where $\gamma=100$ and $T=0.1$s, $\beta<59.5$ can be selected to satisfy the distance criterion, and thus achieve the globally convergent wind speed estimation.

-Third, the global convergence of the estimator for different time-delayed systems is analyzed as below: Case 4: $\gamma=40$, $\beta=10$, $T=0.3$s; Case 5: $\gamma=40$, $\beta=10$, $T=0.6$s; Case 6: $\gamma=40$, $\beta=10$, $T=2$s.
-As seen in Figs.~\ref{delay_compare}, a larger time-delay, \emph{i.e.}, $2$s in Case 6, induces significant oscillations of the estimator.
-The amplitude of the oscillations seems to grow up unboundedly.
+Third, the global convergence of the estimator for different time-delayed systems is analyzed as below: Case~4: $\gamma=40$, $\beta=10$, $T=0.1$s; Case~5: $\gamma=40$, $\beta=10$, $T=0.6$s; Case~6: $\gamma=40$, $\beta=10$, $T=2$s.
+As seen in Fig.~\ref{delay_compare}, a larger time-delay, \emph{i.e.}, $2$s in Case 6, induces significant oscillations of the estimator.
+The amplitude of the oscillations seems to grow unboundedly.
 This is actually anticipated as the circle criterion presented in Fig.~\ref{delay_nyquist} implies that the estimator is unstable for such a time-delay.
 To achieve the global convergence for Case 6, gains or time-delays should be reduced to satisfy the circle criterion design.
-For instance, a lower time-delay, \emph{i.e.}, $T<31.4$s, can be selected for Case 6 to achieve its global convergence according to~\eqref{eq:distance criterion}.
+For instance, a lower time-delay, \emph{i.e.}, $T<0.174$s, can be selected for Case 6 to achieve its global convergence according to~\eqref{eq:distance criterion}.

 In conclusion, the circle criterion is an effective alternative method to achieve the global convergence of the estimator for time-delayed systems.
 In case the sufficient stability condition is satisfied, the wind speed estimator with a PI correction term shows good performance on both wind speed and rotor speed estimations.